Menopause and contraception in your 40s and 50s

 What's the lowdown?

-The menopause is medically defined as when a woman, or person with a uterus, over the age of 45 has not had a period for 12 months.
-The perimenopause refers to the time during which your body makes the natural transition to menopause, which can last up to 5 years or longer.
-As oestrogen levels decline during this process, it is normal to experience physical and emotional changes.
-Lower oestrogen levels can cause the vagina to lose muscle tissue, leading to vaginal dryness and pain during sex.
+As oestrogen levels decline during perimenopause, it is normal to experience physical and emotional changes.
+Lower oestrogen levels can cause the vagina to lose lubrication, leading to vaginal dryness and pain during sex.
 Other physical changes include hot flushes, night sweats, insomnia, headaches and urinary incontinence.
 Decreasing hormone levels can also cause emotional changes, such as irritability, sadness, anxiety, fatigue, difficulty concentrating and even aggressiveness.
 In fact, it can feel like you are in a constant state of premenstrual syndrome (PMS), which can be pretty emotionally exhausting.

-The good news is, there are medical treatments that can safely reduce these side effects.
-Hormone replacement therapy (HRT) can physcially replace the missing oestrogen and therefore help allievate symptoms of menopause, while water-based lubricants, vaginal moisturizers, and even laser therapy(!) can ease symptoms associated with vaginal dryness.
 However, contraception also plays a very important role for women in their 40s and 50s.
-Contraception is not only crucial to prevent pregnancy during this time, the synthetic hormones (if you use hormonal methods) can also ease multiple symptoms of the menopause.
+Contraception is not only usedl to prevent pregnancy during this time, the synthetic hormones (if you use hormonal methods) can also ease multiple symptoms of the perimenopause.

-Whilst men continue to produce sperm into old age, women have a finite number of eggs at birth and the quantity declines with each complete (or missed due to contraception!) menstrual cycle.
-When women reach their 40’s and 50’s, they start the transition into stopping menstruation and releasing eggs altogether, otherwise known as the menopause.
-Within the UK population, the average age of the natural menopause is 51 years; however, menstrual cycle irregularity due to erratic hormone levels can occur 4 to 5 years or longer before periods stop completely (the perimenopause).
+Whilst men continue to produce sperm into old age, women have a finite number of eggs at birth and the quantity declines with each menstrual cycle.
+When women reach their 40’s and 50’s, they will, at some point, stop menstruation and releasing eggs altogether, otherwise known as the menopause.

 It may be tempting to stop using contraception in your 40’s and 50’s with the assumption that your fertility has reduced to the point that you no longer need it.
-However, you still have a 10-20% chance of getting pregnant at this time in your life, and pregnancies that do occur after 40 years have a significantly greater risk of adverse outcomes for both mother and child.
+However, you still have a 10-20% chance of getting pregnant at this time in your life, and pregnancies that do occur after 40 years have a greater risk of problems for both mother and child.
 The result?
 You are advised to continue using contraception until you are menopausal.
 In reality this means you can safely stop contraception:

 Is your contraception masking symptoms of the menopause?

-However, as women age they have an increased risk of some health conditions (which we’ll discuss in a moment).
+As women age they have an increased risk of some health conditions (which we’ll discuss in a moment).
 This means that choosing appropriate contraception requires an understanding of the health benefits and risks of each method, and the non-contraceptive advantages and disadvantages for this age group.
 Below are the three main uses of contraception for women in their 40s and 50s.

 Contraception as…contraception!